Social Studies & History Independent Work Packet

 • RI.5.1: Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.

-• RI.5.2: Determine the central ideas or author's purpose of a text and explain how it is supported by key details.
+• RI.5.2: Determine the central ideas or author's purpose in a text, and explain how it is developed and supported.

 Ready to unlock your students' critical thinking potential?
 Explore my store for a treasure trove of reading comprehensions that tackle diverse themes and inspire insightful discussions.
 From historical mysteries to scientific explorations, there's something for every classroom!